-I went to Cremona last winter and two things from that trip I remember clearly: one was how cold it was, so cold that I had to buy a woollen hat from a street trader who charged me an outrageous €20 for a very inferior product: the second, but most important, was my meeting with violin maker, Stefano Conia, a master luthier, an intense young man whose violins he makes with passion, violins that are bought and played by some of the world’s finest musicians.
+I went to Cremona last winter and two things from that trip I remember clearly: one was how cold it was, so cold that I had to buy a woollen hat from a street trader who charged me an outrageous €20 for a very inferior product: the second, but most important, was my meeting with violin maker, Stefano Conia, a master luthier, an intense young man who makes violins with passion, violins that are bought and played by some of the world’s finest musicians.

-Cremona has been important in Italy’s cultural life since Roman times, located as it is on the banks of the Po River, and a major junction for trade and commerce.
+Cremona has been important in Italy’s cultural life since Roman times, located as it is on the banks of the Po River, a major junction for trade and commerce.
 The narrow streets of the city are rich in history, the red brick medieval towers and the Renaissance buildings shading the many statues of its famous sons, Antonio Stradivari and Claudio Monteverdi.

 Today the town has 147 luthiers who still make violins using the template of the great masters whose common bond was a tradition of classical techniques handed down from the middle of the 16th century.
 It is this tradition that is still being practised by Stefano Conia and others like him.

-Earlier I’d had an insight into the history of the violin and its unique acoustic characteristics at the Violin Museum, a museum dedicated to Cremona’s sovereign musical instrument.
+Earlier I’d had an insight into the history of the violin and its unique acoustic characteristics at the Violin Museum, one dedicated to Cremona’s sovereign musical instrument.
 In this impressive building, there is a stunning collection of stringed instruments (violins, cellos and a viola) made by the most renowned violin makers.
-I was also privileged to hear a skilled young musician play Meditation by Massinet and a Paganini violin concerto on an original Stradivari violin for a small audience in the auditorium of the museum.
+I was also privileged to hear a skilled young musician play Meditation by Massenet and a Paganini violin concerto, on an original Stradivari for a small audience in the auditorium of the museum.
 I do not exaggerate when I say that the playing brought tears to my eyes and I know, beyond doubt, that my emotion stemmed from the lush, rich sounds that came from the Stradivari violin as the music penetrated the skin and found the pleasure centres of the brain.

 At his workshop, Stefano told me that creating an instrument with such depth of character relies on centuries of tradition being handed down from father to son.
 In his own family, his uncle is also a violin maker and he has hopes that at least one of his two sons will follow in his footsteps although they are too young yet to even consider it.

 Stefano is obsessed with wood because apart from the craftsmanship, it is the wood from which the instrument is made that gives the violin its unique sound.
 Over the course of our conversation, I learned that the wood for the front of the violin comes from the spruce trees found in the Dolomites, the Northern Italian Alps.
-Stefano often goes himself to choose the tree to be cut as sometimes he feels the need to be totally hands-on, but more often than not he is happy to leave it to the experts who know exactly what he is looking for.
-The wood for the back is Maple and has to be imported from the mountains of Bosnia-Herzegovina in the Balkans.
+Stefano often goes himself to choose the tree to be cut as sometimes he feels the need to be totally hands-on, but usually, he is happy to leave it to the experts who know exactly what he is looking for.
+The wood for the back of the violin is Maple and has to be imported from the mountains of Bosnia-Herzegovina in the Balkans.
 The search for the perfect wood is an ongoing pursuit and although he owns valuable stocks of old wood, there will always be a need for more.

 A violin will take approximately two months to make from start to finish but with time in between for resting and drying the varnish, he reckons to make possibly 12 violins per year each of which will sell for approximately 12,000 Euros.

 Stefano plays the violin himself as do all luthiers.
-“How do you feel when you part with one of your violins, given that you have devoted so much time to making it the best you can” I asked.
+“How do you feel when you part with one of your violins, given that you have devoted so much time to making it the best you can,” I asked.
 He smiled.
 “Each violin is like my baby, but I have to let it go.”